15 The Future of Science in the Age of Machine Learning

 In this final chapter, we speculate about the future of science in the age of machine learning.
 How will scientists integrate machine learning into their research?
 Will some sciences remain untouched by machine learning?
 What will be the role of future scientists in the face of machine learning automation?

-• Similar to how doctors make judgments, multi-modal models allow for integration of medical data from multiple sources (Moor et al. 2023).
+• Similar to how doctors make judgments, multi-modal foundation models allow for the integration of medical data from multiple sources [1].

-• Chatbots are opening the door to personalized education with high-quality feedback at a large scale (Kasneci et al. 2023).
+• Chatbots are opening the door to personalized education with high-quality feedback at a large scale [2].

-• Large language models are even changing the way scientists write (Kobak et al. 2024).
+• Large language models are even changing the way scientists write [3].

-But especially with large language models like ChatGPT in mind, what role is left for humans in science anywa?
+But especially with large language models like ChatGPT in mind, what role is left for humans in science anyway?

-For decades, we have heard stories of theory-free science or dreams of the automation of science (Anderson 2008).
-And it is true that some of the tasks that scientists spend most of their time on have changed:
+For decades, we have heard stories of theory-free science or dreams of the automation of science [4].
+And, indeed, some of the tasks that scientists spend most of their time on have changed:

 • Scientists no longer have to solve numerical equations by hand.